Orthogonal-Research-Lab/fQXI-Essays/Undecidability, Uncomputability, and Unpredictability/Essay.md

 Kauffman, S. (1995).
 At Home in the Universe: the search for the laws of self-organization and order.
 Oxford University Press, Oxford, UK.

-[JJ] Julian Jaynes, "The Origin of Consciousness in the Breakdown of the Bicameral Mind"
+[JJ] Jaynes, J. (2000).
+The Origin of Consciousness in the Breakdown of the Bicameral Mind.
+Mariner Books.

-[3]
+[3] term originated with C. West Churchman.
+See also: Brown, V.A., Harris, J.A., and Russell, J.Y.
+Tackling Wicked Problems: Through the Transdisciplinary Imagination.
+Earthscan, London (2010).

 [4] Rokne, J.G.
 (2001).
 Interval Arithmetic and Interval Analysis: An Introduction.
 In "Granular Computing", W. Pedrycz ed., pp. 1-22.
 Springer, Berlin.